zowe/docs-site/docs/troubleshoot/app-framework/appserver-error-codes.md

   **Reason:**

   The server is ready to accept client requests.
-It can be found at the _ipAddress_ listed, and you can tell if it has loaded all plugins successfully by the _percentage_ listed
+It can be found at the _ipAddress_ listed, and you can tell if it has loaded all plugins successfully by the _percentage_ listed.

   **Action:**